gasilva/dataAndModelsCovid19/README.md

 It was added the K_0 value because SIRD model has initial deaths value in addition to S_0, I_0 and R_0.

-You can analyze several countries by making a CSV list like: Brazil,Italy,US,France.
+You can analayze several countries by making a CSV list like: Brazil,Italy,US,France.
 Do not put spaces before or after commas.

 ```
  For other countries you can run at command line
  but be sure to define S_0, I_0, R_0, K_0
- the success of fitting will depend on these parameters
+ the sucess of fitting will depend on these paramenters

  usage: dataAndModelsCovid19.py [-h] [--countries COUNTRY_CSV] [--download-data]
                   [--start-date START_DATE] [--prediction-days PREDICT_RANGE]